nikagar4/item-listing/README.md

 would be good if item container takes only last 10 and not 0 - all items as well (example: 0 - 10, 10 - 20 and not 0 - 10, 0 - 20, etc)

 ofc better design would be good for eyes. would be good for modal to have react-click-outside hoc added to it

+dev dependencies vs dependecies needs fixing if this ever goes in production ( i doubt it )

+some kind of styling package would be great